henry8248/applications.ai.deeplearning.vision.abc-model/README.md

 >
 ##Models:
 1. Model1: YuNet(For face-detection) Related link: https://github.com/opencv/opencv_zoo/tree/main/models/face_detection_yunet
 2. Model2: The ABC model which can recognize four categories.
-That is, Black, White, Indian, and Asian.
-Model's val-accuracy: about 87%
+That is, A: African, C: Caucasian, S: South Asian, and E: East Asian.
+Model's val-accuracy: about 83%
 >
 ##Inference:
 1. Set up a python virtual env in terminal